Skip to main content

 Chinchillas and Children

-Chinchillas are generally not recommended as pets for young children.
-They are fast, fragile, and easily stressed.
-Older teenagers and adults who approach them with patience and respect can develop wonderful bonds with chinchillas — but this takes time and consistency.
+Older teenagers and adults who approach chinchillas with patience and consistency can develop wonderful bonds with them — but this takes time and a genuine understanding of the animal's needs.

 Questions about chinchilla ownership?
 Reach out to us — we're happy to help.